rileehorowitz/DialogueSystem/Dialogue System Solution/ProjectNotes.md

 ## To Do
 - When automating the creation of Dialogue Objects as you read from a file, use a dictionary with string keys that hold the value of different object types so that you can dynamically assign names.

-- At the moment, project is on the tightly coupled side, try to go through and make it loosely coupled by putting in safety checks for errors.
-(What if something empty is passed in?
-What if this ends up being null when it's not supposed to be?)

-- Change where the manager and nodes check for input before accessing the next node
+- Change where the manager and nodes check for input before accessing the next node.
+Probably not best to have it check for input inside the get for next node.

-- Alter the wait time on the WriteText method to give greater pause to punctuation rather than letters or numbers.

-- Alter the wait time to speed up rather than fully skip
+- Make DialogueNode an interface so you can check if a passed in node is a basic or choice node within a method, rather than having all the logic for determining input or choices be soley in the node code itself.

 ## Classes
 Figure out what classes need to be written and what information each class would hold within the system.

+### Dialogue Printer
+a static class that handles printing text to screen.
+Takes a node and can print all of its text or print one character at a time.

 ### Dialogue Scene
 an object that denotes a single "scene" or "conversation"